asprenger/rl-experiments/INSTALL_ROBOSCHOOL.md

     make install
     cd ../..

+When these steps have been executed successfully the Bullet libraries and include files are located in $ROBOSCHOOL_PATH/roboschool/cpp-household/bullet_local_install.

 ### Install Roboschool

+Install Roboschool dependencies:

     brew install cmake tinyxml assimp ffmpeg
-    brew install boost-python --without-python --with-python3 --build-from-source
+    brew install boost-python3 --without-python --build-from-source
     brew install qt

-NOTE: on Xing notebook this does not work, use instead:

-    brew install boost-python3 --without-python --build-from-source

-Set the pkg-config path
+Set the pkg-config path:

     export PKG_CONFIG_PATH=$(dirname $(dirname $(which python)))/lib/pkgconfig
+    export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/opt/qt/lib/pkgconfig

-Now the pkg-config --cflags python-3.5 should show you the local python include directory.
+Now 'pkg-config --cflags python-3.5' should show you the local python include directory.
-Also pkg-config --cflags Qt5Widgets Qt5OpenGL should show the homebrew installation paths of Qt.
+Also 'pkg-config --cflags Qt5Widgets Qt5OpenGL' should show the installation paths of Qt.

-TODO: add /usr/local/opt/qt/lib/pkgconfig to PKG_CONFIG_PATH, WHY???
+Build and install Roboschool:

     pip install -e .

-The installation failed because boost_python3 could not be found.
-I had to fix the Makefile like this:
+On my machine this failed because boost_python3 could not be found.
+To fix this I had to patch the Makefile:

     ifeq ($(PYTHON),2.7)
         BOOST_PYTHON = -lboost_python
     else
         #BOOST_PYTHON = -lboost_python$(BOOST_PYTHON3_POSTFIX)
         BOOST_PYTHON = -L/usr/local/Cellar/boost-python3/1.67.0/lib -lboost_python36
     endif

+After this patch the Roboschool installation worked.

 Verify that installation is working:

     python -c "import roboschool"

+Here nothing spectacular happens, it should just not raise any Python erros or segmentation fauls.

 Try run one of the examples:

     python agent_zoo/RoboschoolHopper_v0_2017may.py

-Also I need to remove the asserts in:
+Unfortunately this failed assertions on my installation.
+To fix this I had to remove (!) the assertion 'CHECK_GL_ERROR;' from the following source files:

  * roboschool/roboschool/cpp-household/render-glwidget.cpp
  * roboschool/roboschool/cpp-household/render-simple.cpp

+After that uninstall Roboschool and install it again:

+    pip uninstall roboschool
+    pip install -e .

 ## Some notes